Alipsa/ride/src/bin/readme.md

 - Code menu improvements
     - Comment/Uncomment lines + the Ctrl+Shift+C combo

+- Enable offline mode
+    - build fat zip with all dependencies in the lib folder
+    - use ant to lauch instead of maven
+    - start with ClasspathPackageLoader instead of AetherPackageLoader regardless of user pref

 ### 1.0 Final
 - Run scriptEngine in a separate thread but still make it possible to interact with the gui